-Research data is all the information we collect during research about you, your child and your family
+Research data is all the information we collect during research about you and/or your child

 What is personal data?

 Any research data that can identify you or your child is personal data (e.g. name, date of birth, address).
 Some more sensitive categories of personal data are known as sensitive (or special category) data (e.g. ethnicity, information concerning health).